JG-Jayaganesh/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-I choose 5 images from the web, converted the images into grayscale and normalized before prediction.
+I choose 5 images from the web.

 Here are five German traffic signs that I found on the web: